NOT WRITTEN BY ME

 Danielle learned the ins and outs of creative expression at The Red and Yellow School where she studied art direction and graphic design.
 She then began her career as an artist in the fields of visual art, digital design, and the making of bright fluffy things.

 When she is not poking sharp objects into other objects Danielle enjoys expanding her artistic horizons and has hosted a show on Assembly Radio, created custom book covers, and worked as contributing photographer to several local and international publications.
 She has also stepped into the realm of education with online classes and real-world workshops to help aspiring embroiderers learn and appreciate the craft.
-Danielle spends her free time biking around Cape Town or enjoying an evening drink from the sunroom of her seaside home.
+Danielle spends her free time boxing or biking around Cape Town.

 A lot of rather fancy people have enjoyed Danielle’s work (none as fancy as you though).
 She has been profiled by Instagram, Colossal, CNN, Vogue.com.
 Beautiful Bizarre, Hi-Fructose and the Creators Project, and has been published in the New York Times, Casa de Jardim, Hemslöjd, Evening Standard, Inspirations and Homespun amongst others.
 Her work has caught the attention of prominent clients such as Gucci, Adobe, The African Innovation Foundation, the United Nations, Origins, Nike, Kanye West, and Drew Barrymore.